Overview of selection features:

 As well as operators for combining those selections:

-When writing code inside packages you can substitute "var"
+When writing code inside packages you can substitute "var" for var to avoid R CMD check notes.

 Simple examples